micahcochran/micahcochran.net/source/resume/index.md

 ### request_builder.py
 * 2020 to August 2021
-* Command line software that generates agendas and notices using Word Document templates from applicant requests.
-The requests were PDF applications.
-The [Python](/tags/Python/) software used the PDF input to generates agendas and public notices filling in the templates.
+* Command line software that generates agendas and notices using Word Document templates from applicant requests (PDF files).
+The [Python](/tags/Python/) software used the PDF form data to fill templates of agendas and public notices.
 Templates were tailored to City of Athens processes and messaging.
 * Programmer and user of software.

 ### [scrape-schema-recipe](/projects/recipe/)